Contact Us for a Free Consultation (213) 542-0979

 Blog

-Type of Punishment You Are Facing for a Domestic Violence Case
+Type of Punishments for a Domestic Violence Case

 Posted by Ronald D. Hedding, ESQ. | Oct 16, 2019

-If the root of the problem involves some sort of an issue with a family member, a boyfriend, a girlfriend, a husband, a wife — some sort of a significant other, then there's certain minimum sentences that apply to the particular case.
+Suppose the root of the problem involves some sort of an issue with a family member, a boyfriend, a girlfriend, a husband, a wife — some sort of a significant other.
+In that case, there's certain minimum sentences that apply to the particular case.

 For example, a person has to do a 52-week domestic violence course.
-That's once a week for one year, and you cannot escape out of that when it comes to these cases.
-Also, they're typically going to put you on three years of misdemeanor probation which basically means you can't get in trouble for those three years or you would violate your probation.
+That's once a week for one year, and you cannot escape that when it comes to these cases.
+Also, they're typically going to put you on three years of misdemeanor probation, which basically means you can't get in trouble for those three years, or you would violate your probation.

 You also have that ten-year gun ban where you're not allowed to have a gun for ten years when it comes to your domestic violence cases.

-So, those are three things right off the top in just about every domestic violence case filed in Los Angeles and you're looking at those things if the prosecutors can get a conviction against you.
+These are not just minor inconveniences.
+There are serious consequences that you will face if the prosecutors can get a conviction against you.
 That's not where the punishment ends.
 That's just the bare minimum that's mandated by the legislature.

 Serious Nature of the Offense

-Other potential punishments really have to do with the dangerous and seriousness level of your domestic violence case.
-Obviously, the more damage that you've cause to the other party, the more dangerous that you are perceived by the prosecutors and/or judge, the more likely you are to get a harsh punishment.
+Other potential punishments really have to do with the danger and seriousness level of your domestic violence case.
+Obviously, the more damage that you've caused to the other party, the more dangerous that the prosecutors and judge perceive you, and the more likely you are to get a harsh punishment.

-So, that's an extra three years that's tacked onto the back of that six years, so a lot of these cases your exposure could be nine years if you seriously injure somebody.
+So, that's an extra three years that's tacked onto the back of that six years, so in a lot of these cases, your exposure could be nine years if you seriously injure somebody.

-What that great bodily injury allegation does, in addition to adding three years to your sentence, it also makes the case a strike pursuant to the California Three Strikes Law.
+What that great bodily injury allegation does, in addition to adding three years to your sentence, also makes the case a strike pursuant to the California Three Strikes Law.
 So, now you have a strike on your record.
-You're going to usually serve 85% of that time.
+You're going to serve 85% of that time usually.

 Some of these cases can be very serious.
-Obviously, moving down from a prison sentence which most people don't get, especially if it's your first offense, you could be facing local time in the Los Angeles Count Jail.
+Obviously, moving down from a prison sentence, which most people don't get, especially if it's your first offense, you could be facing local time in the Los Angeles County Jail.
 That time could be served at Wayside County Jail or Twin Towers.

 Those are the three areas in Los Angeles County where they house men who commit domestic violence crimes against their girlfriends or wives, and they also have the Lynnwood Detention Facility where they house women who commit domestic violence crimes.
 So, jail is another option in addition to the other punishments I've mentioned.